lewist13/InstagramClone/README.md

 ## Future Updates

-- [ ] Create backend which includes signup and login
+- [x] Create front-end that displays nav bar
-- [ ] Be able to display sign up and login
+- [ ] Be able to sign up and login

 ---